ayushidalmia/Wikipedia-Search-Engine/README.md

 This repository consists of the mini project done as part of the courses undertaken Information Retrieval and Extraction - Spring 2014.
 The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
 For this project we use the data dump of 2013 of size 43 GB.
 The search results returns in real time.

-Problem:
+#Problem
 Multi word and multi field search on Wikipedia Corpus is implemented.
 SAX Parser is used to parse the XML Corpus.
 After parsing the following morphological operations are implemented:

-1) Casefolding: Casefolding is easily done.
+* Casefolding: Casefolding is easily done.
-2) Tokenisation: Tokenisation is done using regular expressions.
+* Tokenisation: Tokenisation is done using regular expressions.
-3) Stop Word Removal: Stop words are removed by referring a stop word list.
+* Stop Word Removal: Stop words are removed by referring a stop word list.
-4) Stemming: Using an externalFor stemming, a python library PyStemmer is used.
+* Stemming: Using an externalFor stemming, a python library PyStemmer is used.

 The index, consisting of stemmed words and posting list is build for the corpus after performing the above operations along with the title and the unique mapping I have used for each document.
 Thus the document id of the wikipedia page is ignored.
 This helps in reducing the size as the document id do not begin with single digit number in the corpus.
 Since the size of the corpus will not fit into the main memory several index files are generated.
 Next, these index files are merged using K-Way Merge along with creating field based indices files.